Cyb3rhq/cyb3rhq-dashboard-plugins/scripts/sample-data/README.md

 This receives the following parameters:

 - context:
-  - client: OpenSearch client to interact with the Wazuh indexer instance
+  - client: OpenSearch client to interact with the Cyb3rhq indexer instance
   - logger: a logger

 See some built-in dataset to know more.

-# Exploring the data on Wazuh dashboard
+# Exploring the data on Cyb3rhq dashboard

-The indexed data needs an index pattern that match with the index of the data to be explorable on on Wazuh dashboard.
+The indexed data needs an index pattern that match with the index of the data to be explorable on on Cyb3rhq dashboard.
 So, if this is not created by another source, tt could be necessary to create the index pattern manually if it was not previously created.

 In the case it does not exist, create it with from Dashboard management > Dashboard Management > Index patterns:

-- title: `wazuh-DATASET_NAME`.
+- title: `cyb3rhq-DATASET_NAME`.

 where:

 - `DATASET_NAME` is the name of the dataset.

-example: `wazuh-DATASET_NAME`.
+example: `cyb3rhq-DATASET_NAME`.

-- id: `wazuh-rules`.
+- id: `cyb3rhq-rules`.

 where:

 - `DATASET_NAME` is the name of the dataset.

-example: `wazuh-rules`.
+example: `cyb3rhq-rules`.